 Upon arriving at the glossy MAC store in Hollywood to interview electropop singer-songwriter and Tumblr icon Halsey, I promptly touched up my deep purple lip color and tried to play it cool.
 Because that’s exactly what Halsey is.
-At 21, the Badlands artist has already toured with Imagine Dragons, collaborated with Justin Bieber, and rocked more hair colors and lengths than most girls do in a lifetime.
+At 21, the Badlands artist has already toured with Imagine Dragons, collaborated with Justin Bieber, and rocked more hair colors and lengths than most people do in a lifetime.
 On the day we met, Halsey looked as though she just stepped out of a much-reblogged tableau.
-Think a two-inch brunette crop, embellished white kimono, and slate-gray lip color—the shade she just created and launched with MAC on March 31 as a part of the brand's Future Forward campaign.
+Think a two-inch brunette crop, embellished white kimono, and slate-gray lip color—the shade they just created and launched with MAC on March 31 as a part of the brand's Future Forward campaign.

 Halsey and I sat down to chat about her new lipstick, but what we ended up discussing got a bit grittier.
 We talked about gender, role models, and self-image.
-(Spoiler alert: Halsey says she doesn’t “give a sh*t” what you think about her short hair.)
+(Spoiler alert: Halsey says they don’t “give a sh*t” what you think about their short hair.)
 But actually, in a way, I think she does.
 From the production of her songs to her stance on femininity to her gunmetal gray lips, Halsey doesn’t do anything by accident.
-After all, not just anyone gets chosen to create her own lipstick with MAC.
+After all, not just anyone gets chosen to create their own lipstick with MAC.
 You’ve got to be someone with perspective.

 Want to learn more about Halsey’s beauty icons, buzz cuts, and more?
 Keep scrolling to read our exclusive interview with beauty icon–to-be!